ahtsham58/ahtsham58.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
-Hi, I am a Pre-doc scientist at the institute of <a href="https://www.aau.at/en/aics/"> Artificial Intelligence and Cyber Security
+Hi, I am a Senior scientist at the institute of <a href="https://www.aau.at/en/aics/"> Artificial Intelligence and Cyber Security
 (AICS)</a>, <a href="https://www.aau.at/en/">University of Klagenfurt</a>, Austria.
-An enthusiast technologist who loves developing and producing human-centric technologies with a background in Computer Sciences.
+An enthusiast technologist who loves developing and producing human-centric AI technologies with a background in Computer Sciences.
 Previously, I enjoyed my involvement in industrial and R&D based projects for various international organizations.
 The foundation of my work, encompassing AI research, teaching, and broader IT exposure, is based on the principle that computer sciences creates technology for humans.
-By acknowledging the intrinsic relationship between technology and humans, it is obvious that human-centered computing is not just a field of study, but an overarching objective.<br />
+By acknowledging the intrinsic relationship between technology and humans, to me it is obvious that human-centered computing is not just a field of study, but an overarching objective.<br />
 </div>

 Research Interests
 ======
 <div style="text-align: justify">
-My main research interests lie in the cross-sectional areas of Artificial Intelligence (AI), Natural Language Processing (NLP), Data mining, and User-experience (UX) research.
+Overall, My main research interests lie in the cross-sectional areas of Artificial Intelligence (AI), Natural Language Processing (NLP), Data mining, and User-experience (UX) research.

 </div>